 Cory Schewaga was born in Saskatoon, SK, and raised on a farm just outside of the city.
 From early on, he has been fascinated with the past, whether it be the stories told to him, or from the exploration of old farms that have been in his family.
 Schewaga spent many weekends in and around the areas where his parents grew up.
 Family was a large part of life as a kid.
 His heritage is Ukrainian and Polish, and ever since he was a kid, perogies were a staple, and with that, the making of perogies was an important activity.

 David Stonhouse is a strong voice in the Saskatoon art scene: he is a Program Guide at the Remai Modern, a co-director of BAM artist collective, a writer and a visual artist.
 David’s abstract art explores colour, pattern and materiality.
 David makes “all-over” paintings that serve as scultpural objects.
 His work is inspired by a combination of disparate sources that include the painting canon, fashion, nature home décor and industrial design.
 While currently working primarily in mixed media painting; David has been experimenting in installation and sculpture and previously worked as a printmaker as well as a wheat paste street artist.

 Street Meet in Riversdale

-Street Meet’s Keynote Address, Panel Discussion and Walking tour all take place in the Riversdale District, one of Saskatoon’s oldest neighbourhoods.
+Street Meet Public Project takes place in the Riversdale District, one of Saskatoon’s oldest neighbourhoods.

 To find out about the Riversdale Business Improvement District, visit their website.